eccentricdevotion/TARDIS/weeping-angels.md

 teleported away to a random location.
 If the TARDIS plugin is also installed, your TARDIS Key will be stolen.

 ![Weeping Angel](images/docs/weeping_angel.jpg)

+Random teleport locations can be specified by world, or you can set specific locations to teleport players to.

+* Random teleports are set in the `angels.teleport_worlds` section in _monsters.yml_.
+  Add all the worlds you want to allow teleports to.
+A random location will be generating from loaded chunks in a randomly selected world.
+* Specific teleport locations require `angels.teleport_to_location` to be set to `true`.
+You can then use the `/twa teleport [replace|true|false]` command.
+  * You can list multiple locations to teleport to in the `angels.teleport_locations` section in _monsters.yml_.
+  * By default one location exists - the spawn location of the server's main world.
+  * To add a location, stand in the place you want to add and use the `/twa teleport` command.
+  * To replace all previously stored locations, repeat the above step, but use the `/twa teleport replace` command.
+  * To toggle between random world and specific location teleporting use the command `/twa teleport [true|false]` - where `true` is for specific locations.

 ### Cybermen